-For those who wish to continue in further study or research, the Institute of Public Health, Social Work & Care currently offers a Post Graduate Certificate, Post Graduate Diploma and Masters Degree in Public Health.
-These may be studied full or part-time, along with more flexible study options for those who wish to take stand alone modules as part of their Continuing Professional Development (CPD).
+For those who wish to continue in further study or research, the Faculty of Education, Health and Wellbeing currently offers a Post Graduate Certificate, Post Graduate Diploma and Masters Degree in Public Health.
+These may be studied full or part-time, or by Distance Learning, along with more flexible study options for those who wish to take stand alone modules as part of their Continuing Professional Development (CPD).
+There is also the possibility of pursuing Graduate Nurse / Physicians Associate training.

 Students must have studied a minimum of two years post GCSE level.
 However, it is expected that some applicants will be mature students with work experience, who wish to further their career development.
 These applicants will be processed through standard procedures, which may involve an interview as part of the process.
 Please see http://wlv.ac.uk/mature for further information.